SashankSubba/PolyHx2022/README.md

 It should be accessible at `localhost:8080`

-To utilize the external services used in this application, you will need to create `env.local` from `env.example` and insert the required API keys.
+To utilize the external frontend services in this application, you will need to create `env.local` from `env.example` and insert the required API keys.